jmcarne/git-exercici/README.md

 SQL Server 2012 database
 You'll need to have installed in your PC Line:

-Operating System Windows 7, 8 and 10
-.NET Framework 4.5
-SQL Server 2012 database
-Installation
+# Installation
 To install thIs project located in git-exercise repository, it's not necesary to do any step:

-Application access
+# Application access
 To access to git-exercise repository, it's not necesary any previous step:

-Available roles defined in git-exercise repository None role
+# Available roles defined in git-exercise repository
+None role

-Database table
+# Database table
-None SQL database
+MySQL database

-Usage
+# Usage
 Only test usage